 Hope you are having a good weekend.
 I will be back during the week with the winner of the Forman and Field Valentine’s hamper.
 There is still time to enter here.

-Posted in Birmingham, Cookery Course, fish, food, happy cooking, Loaf, Loaf Online, local, Midlands, Midlands Food Bloggers, Midlands Group, Pasta, Recipe, Seafood, West Midlands
+Posted in Birmingham, Cookery Course, fish, food, Loaf, local, Midlands, Midlands Food Bloggers, Pasta, Recipe, West Midlands

-Tagged Birmingham, cookery course, fish, food, Handmade, Loaf, Loaf Online, Midlands Food Bloggers, Pasta, Recipe, seafood, West Midlands
+Tagged Birmingham, fish, Handmade, Loaf, Loaf Online, Midlands Food Bloggers, Pasta, Recipe, seafood, West Midlands

 Next week is Go Green Week (7-14th February) which is a student action week set up by People and Planet to raise awareness of climate change.
 This year’s theme is ‘Love Your Future, Love Your Climate’, as it falls so close to Valentine’s Day.
 What does this have to do with food I hear you ask?